LukyTheFatGUYYY/Squatch/README.md

 If you found any issues that are related to the bot, then you can create an [issue](https://github.com/MrXez/Squatch/issues).

 # Currently Known Issues
-* both the staff and partner applications are broken
 * the images for all of the moderation commands are bugged out
 * im trying to figure out how to get deletemsg.js to work since it requires discord links to delete the messages
 * ticket doesnt work, plan to rewrite it after i finished most of the other things